seqeralabs/wave/CONFIGURATION.md

 Wave offers a feature to provide a cache for Docker blobs, which improves the performance of supplying blobs to the client.
 If you use Kubernetes, Wave can also use the k8s pod to delegate the transfer task for scalability.

 - The **`wave.blobCache.enabled`** variable determines whether to enable the blob cache.
-It is `false` by default. *Mandatory*.
+It is `false` by default. *Optional*.

 - The **`wave.blobCache.s5cmdImage`** variable specifies the Docker image that supplies the [s5cmd tool](https://github.com/peak/s5cmd).
 This tool is used to upload blob binaries to the S3 bucket.
-The default image used by Wave is `cr.seqera.io/public/wave/s5cmd:v2.2.2`. *Mandatory*.
+The default image used by Wave is `cr.seqera.io/public/wave/s5cmd:v2.2.2`. *Optional*.

 - The **`wave.blobCache.status.delay`** variable defines the time delay in checking the status of the transfer of the blob binary from the repository to the cache.
-Its default value is `5s`. *Mandatory*.
+Its default value is `5s`. *Optional*.

 - The **`wave.blobCache.status.duration`** variable defines the time for which Wave will store the blob binary in cache.
-Its default value is `5d`. *Mandatory*.
+Its default value is `5d`. *Optional*.

 - The **`wave.blobCache.timeout`** variable contains timeout for blob binary transfer, after which Wave will throw a `TransferTimeoutException` exception.
-Its default value is `5m`. *Mandatory*.
+Its default value is `5m`. *Optional*.

 - The **`wave.blobCache.baseUrl`** variable defines the URL, which will override the base URL (part of URL before the blob path) of blobs sent to the end client. *Optional*.